 ABOUT THE MILLENNIUM FELLOWSHIP - CLASS OF 2018

-Lydia Laramore is a sophomore at Spelman College majoring in political science and minoring in international studies.
-Lydia always loved reading and writing, but college has diversified her interests and given her a renewed passion for education.
-As a peer tutor in various capacities around campus, Lydia gets to engage with the minds that will shape the future.
+My name is Lydia Laramore, and I am a sophomore at Spelman College majoring in political science and minoring in international studies.
+I've always loved reading and writing, but college has diversified my interests and given me a renewed passion for education.
+As a peer tutor in various capacities around campus, I get to engage with the minds that will shape the future.
 The Next It Girl is devoted to making sure that those minds aren't discouraged from their chosen career path because of a lack of mentorship or representation.